pieterkdevilliers/go-fish/README.md

 ![Extends Class](docs/images/readme-images/extends_class.webp)

 ## Deployment
 This project was developed using Heroku, committed to git and pushed to GitHub using git commands.
-You can clone this repository [Here](https://github.com/pieterkdevilliers/go-fish)
+You can [clone this repository here](https://github.com/pieterkdevilliers/go-fish)

 To deploy this page to Heroku from GitHub repository, the following steps were taken: